alfovo/pretty/_posts/2015-11-30-international-relations-zine.md

 thumbnail: /assets/img/ir_zine/vz_toilet.png
 ---

-Hilary and I decided to start a zine exchange!
+Hilary and I started a zine exchange!
 The theme of our first exchange is _International Relations_.
 Always ambitious, I imagined that I'd be able to produce a zine in a month, but I'm not yet the content machine I aspire to be.
 The following zine took me a couple months to draw and was inspired by the time I spent traveling to IBM sales summits in 2012.
 My inheritance is a previous life as a traveling computer salesman.
 The tone was inspired by episodes of _Star Trek: The Next Generation_, which I've been watching for the first time since I was a toddler.

 <div class="row">
   <div class="col-lg-12 pt-4">